jerryfletcher21/roboauto/README.md

 - [X] different tor circuit for each robot
 - [X] automatically pay escrow/send invoice
 - [X] handle expired/unpaid invoices
+- [X] use without a lightning node
 - [X] core lightning
 - [X] lnd
 - [ ] eclair, ldk, other nodes or wallets with apis
 - [ ] other message notification, ex telegram, nostr
+- [ ] action like keep-online to use without a lightning node
 - [ ] fast chat with websocket

 ## License